-\Legal considerations of translated leases and documents: HUD recommends that when leases are translated into languages other than English, Public Housing Authorities (PHAs) should only ask the resident to sign the English lease.
+Legal considerations of translated leases and documents: HUD recommends that when leases are translated into languages other than English, Public Housing Authorities (PHAs) should only ask the resident to sign the English lease.
 "The translated document would be provided to the resident, but marked "For Information only."
 HUD was asked whether leases, rental agreements and other housing documents of a legal nature are enforceable in U.S. courts when they are in languages other than English and responded generally that the English-language document prevails.
 The HUD translated documents may carry the disclaimer: "This document is a translation of a HUD-issued legal document.
 HUD provides this translation to you merely as a convenience to assist in your understanding of your rights and obligations.
 The English language version of this document is the official, legal, controlling document.
 This translated document is not an official document."

-&lt;sup>6 HUD: Limited English Proficiency (LEP) Frequently Asked Questions
+5 HUD: Limited English Proficiency (LEP) Frequently Asked Questions (http://portal.hud.gov/hudportal/HUD?src=/program_offices/fair_housing_equal_opp/promotingfh/lep-faq)

-(http://portal.hud.gov/hudportal/HUD?src=/program\offices/fair\housing\equal\opp/promotingfh/lep-faq)